apache/linkis-website/community/ppmc-related-permission-configuration.md

 ![open-Apache's-GitHub-warehouse5](https://user-images.githubusercontent.com/29391030/153325063-ea61ad8c-cbbc-4053-8a37-35d315dc3b00.png)

-step3 Enter the QR code binding page, scan the code with the totp type app with the download number in advance, and enter the 6 displayed on the mobile phone as the token
+Step3 enter the qr code binding page, scan the code with the pre-downloaded totp type app (such as Google identity authenticator、Microsoft Authenticator), and input the 6 displayed on the mobile phone as the token

 ![open-Apache's-GitHub-warehouse6](https://user-images.githubusercontent.com/29391030/153325084-b57d3647-a6a5-4e15-9e9c-3c2f632c0655.png)